 A Psychological Profile on Authoritarian Parents!
 Understanding the Authoritarian Personality from Within!

-The Essence of the Authoritarian Parenting Style and the Long Term Effects of Strict Parenting!
+The Essence of Authoritarian Parenting and the Long Term Effects of Strict Parenting!

 The Permissive Parenting Style Seen in an Existential Light.
 The Beingness of Permissive Parenting vs. the Beingness of Positive, Unconditional Parenting!